BIG BROTHERS BIG SISTERS SALINA

 Our program matches children between the ages of 5 and above with caring adult role-models.
 Bigs and Littles meet in the community to do things they enjoy, 3-4 times a month for a minimum of one year.
 As the relationship grows and strengthens, it offers much more than emotional support to children in challenging circumstances.
 Mentorship also gives Littles the chance to enjoy new experiences, discover new interests, develop new skills and abilities, and gain a greater appreciation for their own potential.
 Bigs help Littles envision hopeful possibilities for their future and develop the confidence and sense of self-empowerment they need to pursue them.

-All community based matches spend a minimum of 4 hours a month together doing anything that interests them.
+community based matches spend a minimum of 4 hours a month together doing anything that interests them.
 Each match is assigned a BBBS Case Manager who will reach out once a month to the Big, Little, and Parent/Guardian to help identify areas of growth, inform the match of events, and to be there for any questions that arise during the match.

 Types of CB matches includes: